Videomancer

 - The Green output in RGB / SoG mode

-- Set ANALOG VIDEO IN to RGB 1V
+- Set Analog In Mode to RGB 1V

 Output Configurations